EutechCybernetic/lucy-pro-documentation/uiref.md

     * - Include Icon
       - Determines whether or not to render an icon next to the object text.
 The icon used will depend on the object type.
     * - Link Type
-      - This can either be code/Quick Info or code/Navigate to indicate whether clicking the link should navigate to the object's details screen or just show a quick-info bubble for the object on the current page itself.
+      - This can either be `Quick Info` or `Navigate` to indicate whether clicking the link should navigate to the object's details screen or just show a quick-info bubble for the object on the current page itself.
     * - Object Key
       - The unique key of the object being shown
     * - Object Type
       - The type of the object being represented by the link.
 This will determine what page to navigate to, what quick info bubble to show and what icon to show.
     * - tag
       - The tag is an identifier you can associate with the widget.
 This is used to identify the element in client-side javascript.
-See [uitags](uitags) for more information on how and where to use them.
+See [Accessing ui elements from javascript](uis.rst#uitags) for more information on how and where to use them.

 ## Position Properties